segovoni/sp_alter_column/roadmap.md

 # The Roadmap of the sp_alter_column

-This document defines our plan for the next features of the sp_alter_column
+This document defines our plan for the next features of the sp_alter_column.

 + Documentation
 + Performance optimization